 “And after the sixty-two weeks, an anointed one shall be cut off and shall have nothing.
 And the people of the prince who is to come shall destroy the city and the sanctuary.
 Its end shall come with a flood, and to the end there shall be war.
 Desolations are decreed.”

 The anointed one or Messiah to be cut off is obviously Christ.
-The prince who is to come is speaking of either the soon-to-be Roman Emperor Vespasian or the General Titus who completed the siege of Jerusalem.
-David Chilton comments that,
+The prince who is to come is speaking of either the soon-to-be Roman Emperor Vespasian or General Titus who completed the siege of Jerusalem.
+Some commentators see the reference to the abomination as referring to the deeds of Antiochus Epiphanes - yet it doesn't quite fulfill what is in mind here.
+Nolland notes,

 “The Hebrew word for abomination is used throughout the Old Testament to indicate idols and filthy, idolatrous practices, especially of the enemies of Israel (see, e.g., Deut.
 29:17; 1 Kings 11:5, 7; 2 Kings 23:13; 2 Chron.
 15:8; Isa.
 66:3; Jer.
 4:1;7:30; 13:27; 32:34; Ezek.
 5:11; 7:20; 11:18, 21; 20:7–8, 30).
 The meaning of both Daniel and Matthew is made clear by the parallel reference in Luke.”
 (Chilton, Paradise Restored, p.
 89)